cloudflare/cloudflare-docs/content/bots/reference/wordpress-loopback-issue.md

 These requests all come from the origin IP and not a Cloud service.
 As a result, Cloudflare does not have an easy way to add these types of requests to verified bots.

-When these requests are blocked, Wordpress’s block editor screen, Cron events, and automated tests that third-party themes and plugins use cannot function.
+When these requests are blocked, WordPress’s block editor screen, Cron events, and automated tests that third-party themes and plugins use cannot function.

 Many different WordPress components perform different loopback tests beyond the original one, making it a complex problem to create exceptions for.